Our Research Centres

 Covering the full spectrum of our work are our 10 research centres: newborn, infectious diseases, gynaecology, cancer, pregnancy, mental health, midwifery and maternity services, allied health, anaesthetics and family violence prevention.

-We annually conduct in excess of 60 clinical trials involving more than 3,000 patients and produce well over 200 publications.
+Annually we conduct approximately 60 clinical trials involving more than 4,500 patients and produce approximately 200 publications.

 As a tertiary-level hospital and one of Australia’s major teaching hospitals for graduates and postgraduates in medicine, nursing, midwifery and other health professions, the Women’s provides a clinical environment where scientists and health professionals can work together as innovative leaders in translational research.
 Our partnerships with international hospitals and research centres assist us to deliver world-class health care for women and newborns and ensures our model of care is at the forefront of modern clinical practice.